akanel15/bigv_stats/README.md

 # BigV Stats Downloader

 A web-based tool to download Basketball Victoria (BigV) statistics in Excel format.
-This tool allows you to easily access and download player statistics for various BigV competitions and seasons.
+This tool allows you to access and download player statistics for various BigV competitions and seasons.

 ## Features